yrigaudeau/Re-Troop/README.md

 ## About this fork

-Re:Troop is a fork of Troop which add the ability to control players through http request using a Flask REST server.
+Re:Troop is a fork of Troop which add the ability to control players through HTTP requests using a Flask REST server.

 `pip install flask-restful`